syadav001/fdk-client-java/documentation/PLATFORM.md

-Get Data for one category.
+Category Meta.
 See example below or refer `CategoryResponse` for details

-Schema: `SingleCategoryResponse`
+Schema: `CategoryResponse`